Prospects for cosmological constraints using gravitational wave memory: Master equation for GW memory

+As mentioned earlier, $\Sigma_{ab}$ carries information about the alteration of the 2-D surface.
+Hence we want to re-write Eq.~\eqref{eq:master1-main} substituting $\E_{ab}$ in terms of $\Sigma_{ab}$.
+To do so, we use the evolution equation of $\Sigma_{ab}$:

-Substituting Eq.~(\ref{eq:Sigma-dot}) in the constraint Eq~(\ref{eq:master1-main}) leads to the following master equation for GW memory:
+where dot denotes derivative w.r.t timelike direction $u^a$.
+Substituting Eq.~(\ref{eq:Sigma-dot}) in the constraint Eq~(\ref{eq:master1-main}) leads to the following ME for GW memory:

-Here, dot denotes derivative w.r.t timelike direction $u^a$.
-This is the key expression of this work, regarding which we want to discuss the following points: To begin with, the master equation relates the memory tensor and the geometrical quantities of the background spacetime along with the incoming GW.
-This equation is valid for all LRS-II spacetimes, including Minkowski, FLRW, and LTB cosmologies\footnote{In deriving the above expression, we have assumed acceleration ($\A$) vanishes.
-In Appendix.~\eqref{app:formulation-masterEq}, we have derived the expression for nonzero acceleration ($\A$).}.
-However, all the earlier work on GW memory was restricted to asymptotically flat spacetime described by Bondi-Metzner-Sachs metric~\cite{2013-Bieri.Garfinkle-PRD,2014-Tolish.Wald-PRD,2014-Strominger.Zhiboedov-JHEP}.
+This is the key expression of this work, regarding which we want to discuss the following points: To begin with, ME delineates how $\G_{ab}$ manifests its presence through $\Sigma_{ab}$.
+ME relates $\Sigma_{ab}$ with the geometrical quantities of the background spacetime and the primary GW.
+When $\G_{ab} = 0$, $\Sigma_{ab}$ does not evolve.
+This is because, without the primary GW, spacetime remains LRS at all times.
+Thus, ME resembles a forced system, where the primary GW provides the forcing term.
+Such forced systems have been discussed earlier~\cite{1985-Braginsky-JETP,Siddhant:2020}.

+In addition, ME is valid for all LRS-II spacetimes, including Minkowski, FLRW, and LTB cosmologies \footnote{In deriving the above expression, we have assumed acceleration ($\A$) vanishes.
+In appendix~\eqref{app:formulation-masterEq}, we have derived the expression for nonzero acceleration ($\A$).}.
+Earlier works on GW memory predominantly focused on AF spacetimes described by the BMS metric.
+This metric framework is well-suited for studying GW memory effects for isolated sources, where the spacetime approaches flatness at large distances from the source~\cite{2013-Bieri.Garfinkle-PRD,2014-Tolish.Wald-PRD,2014-Strominger.Zhiboedov-JHEP}.
+The semi-tetrad formulation enables us to evaluate GW memory in spacetimes, which do not reduce to AF spacetimes.

-In addition, it is easy to verify that the above results match with Bondi shear for Minkowski spacetime~\cite{Flanagan:2015}. $\phi (= 2/r)$ is the only nonzero LRS scalar.
+Furthermore, it is easy to verify that the above results match with Bondi shear for Minkowski spacetime~\cite{Flanagan:2015}. $\overline{\phi} (= 2/r)$ is the only nonzero LRS scalar.
 Substituting $\phi$ in Eq.~(\ref{eq:master-main}) and using the fact that $\dot{N}_{ab}=2\Sigma_{ab}$, we have:

-where dot denotes partial derivative w.r.t. the retarted time coordinate $u$.
-Since the GW memory depends on the incoming GW, to keep calculations transparent, we assume the incoming GW to have a burst profile ($h_{ab}^I$) due to hyperbolic scattering between two stars~\cite{1978-Kovacs.Thorne-ApJ}.
-Simulations of PBHs in galaxy clusters reveal numerous hyperbolic encounters where two BHs interact, emitting GW Bremsstrahlung~\cite{Trashorras:2020mwn}.
-For close enough encounters, the GWs emitted may be detectable in the present and future GW detectors~\cite{DeVittori:2012da,Mukherjee:2020hnm}.
-Evaluating the electric and magnetic parts of the Weyl tensor for the plus polarization of the incoming GW, we get~\cite{Nichols:2011}: